By Diane Hudson

 A CONUS job search from an OCONUS duty station can be complicated.

-It can be difficult for service members to network when deployed to remote locations.
-Even preparing to retire from an overseas assignment can be challenging - as you have to decide where to live and how to secure employment, while living across the globe.
+Even preparing to retire from an overseas assignment can be challenging -- you have to decide where to live and how to secure employment, while living across the globe.

-Web 2.0 media can be leveraged to facilitate networking opportunities before you return to America, even if you are stationed on a ship or some remote location.
+Social media can be leveraged to facilitate networking opportunities before you return to America, even if you are stationed on a ship or in some remote location.

-By posting your profile and joining groups long before you exit the military, then, when you start your job search, your name will most likely emerge on a Google search.
+By posting your profile and becoming active on LinkedIn long before you exit the military, your name will most likely emerge on a Google search.

 Once you have reconnected with people via these media, you can conduct additional networking via email while you are deployed or living abroad.

 Creating your profile and developing an online presence is only part of the online job search strategy.
 You may also consider posting your resume on major or niche job boards; or using these job boards for research to target specific companies and industries of interest.
 You can also post your resumes onto specific company website employment links.